Arachni/arachni/README.md

 Arachni is able to extract and audit the following elements and their inputs:

  - Forms
-    - Along with ones that require interaction with a real browser due to DOM events.
+    - Along with ones that require interaction via a real browser due to DOM events.
- - User-interface forms
+ - User-interface Forms
-    - Input and button groups which don't belong to an HTML form element but are instead associated via JS code.
+    - Input and button groups which don't belong to an HTML `<form>` element but are instead associated via JS code.
- - Inputs
+ - User-interface Inputs
-    - Orphan input elements with associated DOM events.
+    - Orphan `<input>` elements with associated DOM events.
  - Links
     - Along with ones that have client-side parameters in their fragment, i.e.:
         `http://example.com/#/?param=val&param2=val2`